penseipublicidade/website/docs/controls/barchart.md

 ### `width`

 Width of a grid line.

-Default is `1`.
+Defaults to `1`.

 ### `dash_pattern`